cdl-geneseo/geneseo-dictionary/C/Cancel.md

 # Cancel

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cancel

 Created by  Megan Rumore on May 07, 2022

 (verb) a form of ostracism when someone is thrown out of a social or professional circle.
 90% of those we surveyed knew this word. (verb) to stop or end something.
 8% of those surveyed knew this word by this meaning.
 2% were not familiar with the word at all.
 (Rumore, A-F, 2022)